-Interest expense consists primarily of interest on our bank loans, related party loan and shareholder loan.
+Interest expense consists primarily of interest on our bank loans and related party loan.

-Other Income, Net
+Other Income (Expense), Net

-Other income consists primarily of gains recognized related to equity investments, government grants and subsidies received that involve no conditions or continuing performance obligations by us, realized and unrealized gains and losses related to foreign currency exchange rates, unrealized gains and losses on equity securities, and realized gains and losses on the sale of investments.
+Other income (expense) consists primarily of gains and losses recognized related to equity investments, government grants and subsidies received that involve no conditions or continuing performance obligations by us, realized and unrealized gains and losses related to foreign currency exchange rates, unrealized gains and losses on equity securities, and realized gains and losses on the sale of investments.
+We hold significant cash in the form of RMB-denominated deposits, including the cash generated from the STAR Market offering in December 2021.
+Other income (expense) includes foreign currency remeasurement gains and losses based on foreign currency exchange rates.